Modelling Concurrency with Comtraces and Generalized Comtraces: Generalized Stratified Order Structures Generated by Generalized Comtraces

 From \eref{gsextss.1} it follows that $u$ is a step sequence over $\theta$.
 Also by \eref{gsextss.2}, $pos_u^{-1}[\set{i}]=B_i$ and $|l[B_i]|=|B_i|$ for all $i$.
 Hence, $\Omega_\lhd=\Omega_{\lhd_u}$, which implies $\lhd=\lhd_u$.\END \end{proof}

-We want to show that two step sequences over the same g-comtrace alphabet induce the same gso-structure if and only if they belong to the same g-comtrace (\theoref{xieqb} below).
+We want to show that two step sequences over the same g-comtrace alphabet induce the same gso-structure iff they belong to the same g-comtrace (\theoref{xieqb} below).
 The proof of an analogous result for comtraces from \cite{JK95} is simpler because every comtrace has a unique natural canonical representation that is both greedy and maximally concurrent and can be easily constructed.
 Moreover the canonical representation for comtraces correspond to the unique greedy stratified extension of appropriate causality relation $\prec$ (see \cite{JK95}).
 Nothing similar holds for g-comtraces.
 For g-comtraces both natural representations, GMC and MC, are not unique.
-The g-canonical representation (Definition \ref{g-can}) is unique but its uniqueness is artificial, it is induced by some total lexicographical order $\lex{<}$ imposed on step sequences (Definition \ref{def:lexord}); from all GMC-representations we just have to pick the one that is lexicographically smallest.
-Nevertheless this lexicographical order $\lex{<}$ will be one of the basic tools used in this subsection.
-However the lack of natural unique representation will make our reasoning much more difficult.
+The g-canonical representation (Definition \ref{g-can}) is unique but its uniqueness is artificial and induced by some step sequence lexicographical order $\lex{<}$ (Definition \ref{def:lexord}).
+Nevertheless this lexicographical order $\lex{<}$ will be the basic tool used in the next lemma.
+The lack of natural unique representation will make our reasoning a bit harder.